Jiang-JC/MCTS-Gobang/README.md

 # MCTS-Gobang

-## Monte Carlo Tree Search (MCTS) Concept
+## Monte Carlo Tree Search Concept

-The algorithm of AlphaGo Zero can be divided into two primary parts: Monte Carlo Tree Search and Neural network.
-Monte Carlo Tree Search is an approach to finding optimal decisions.
+The algorithm of AlphaGo Zero can be divided into two primary parts: Monte Carlo Tree Search (MCTS) and Neural network.
+MCTS is an approach to finding optimal decisions.
 AlphaGo Zero algorithm uses a variant of the asynchronous policy and value Monte Carlo Tree Search algorithm (APV-MCTS).
 In this algorithm, each node $s$ represents a board state, and each node s in the MCTS has edges $(s,a)$ to represent an action a based on state node $s$, in which action $a \in A(s)$. ($A(s)$ is a set of all legal actions).
 Besides, each edge stores the following statistics.

 { $N(s,a)$, $W(s,a)$, $Q(s,a)$, $P(s,a)$ }